 THE SUNDAY REVIEW | GROWING OLD – ELIZABETH MARSHALL THOMAS

 If things go to plan, growing old is something we all expect to face at some point.
 When we are young – like, really young – we don’t feel as if this is the truth.
 Older people, even those our parents’ age, seem like a whole different species.
-Then we make it to adulthood, READ MORE
+Then we make it to adulthood, and READ MORE

 THE SUNDAY REVIEW | HIDDEN NATURE – ALYS FOWLER

 Anyone who has been familiar with Alys Fowler for any length of time knows her most as a gardener.
-She was a presenter on Gardener’s World, and had her own mini-series called The Edible Garden in which she used a combination of polyculture and foraging to grow and find most of the fruit and READ MORE
+She was a presenter on Gardener’s World, and had her own mini-series called The Edible Garden in which she used a combination of polyculture and foraging to grow and find most of the fruit and vegetables READ MORE

 THE SUNDAY REVIEW | THE FORTNIGHT IN SEPTEMBER – R.C.
 SHERRIFF

 I love discovering quiet books that have completely escaped my notice for years, but that suddenly become reading experiences that irrevocably change my internal literary landscape.
 This is one such book.
-It was published in 1931, and written by a WWI survivor who had come to fame when he wrote a play, Journey’s End, READ MORE
+It was published in 1931, and written by a WWI survivor who had come to fame when he wrote a play, Journey’s End, based READ MORE

 THE SUNDAY REVIEW | BETWEEN THE STOPS – SANDI TOKSVIG

 Sandi Toksvig is a legend.
 She has lived an amazingly interesting life, she is hilarious, smart, knowledgeable and has a voice I could listen to for days.
 (I have, actually.)
-She is not only a writer, but a comedian, a former presenter of The Great British Bake Off, and took over as host of READ MORE
+She is not only a writer, but a comedian, a former presenter of The Great British Bake Off, and took over as host of notorious READ MORE

 THE SUNDAY REVIEW | PAGEBOY – ELLIOT PAGE

 I, like many people, have been following Elliot Page’s career for years.
 He has a wonderful ability as an actor to evoke emotion in the viewer.
 I’ve loved films from Juno to Whip It to Hard Candy, but I’ve always felt an edge to his work.
-Not quite cynicism, but definitely a feeling of READ MORE
+Not quite cynicism, but definitely a feeling of some READ MORE

 THE SUNDAY REVIEW | THE GREAT UNEXPECTED – DAN MOONEY